-- Ad scheduling – Ad scheduling enables advertisers to control exactly when their ads will appear.
+Ad scheduling enables advertisers to control exactly when their ads will appear.
 You can limit ads to just weekdays between 9 and 5 (for example), or make sure your ads don’t run at all on certain days or just go offline from 3 a.m. to 5 a.m.
 Make sure you’re testing which days and times garner the best results and the most return on your lead prospecting efforts.
 Then, schedule your ads so they appear on the exact days and times when your target audience will most likely be online.

 If you’re not confident in your ability to schedule ads yourself, Google has advanced technology that does the job for you.
 Their smart bidding feature uses machine learning to automatically optimize your campaign for conversions (or conversion value).
 You need to have conversion tracking enabled to use smart bidding.
-Advertisers set a target CPA or return on ad spend, and Google’s massive AI brain takes it from there, adjusting your bids and ad delivery so that your ads appear in front of the most ideal users during the most ideal time of day and in the most ideal locations.
+Advertisers set a target CPA or return on ad spend, and the platform’s massive AI brain takes it from there, adjusting your bids and ad delivery so that your ads appear in front of the most ideal users during the most ideal time of day and in the most ideal locations.

-Using paid search to get B2B leads is challenging but not impossible.
+Using Google Ads for B2B lead generation is challenging but not impossible.
 It does require that you implement some of the more advanced targeting and optimization features that Google offers its advertisers and that you pay attention to your campaigns after launch.

 A successful B2B paid search campaign is one that has clearly established goals and a way to track these goals.
 Remember, too, that paid search is just one component of a comprehensive digital marketing strategy.
 For your search campaigns to be as effective as possible, your company’s marketing strategy needs to be integrated.
 That means aligning brand messaging, sales, content, and everything in between to achieve a common goal.